Fancy Color Diamonds: Color

 Brownish yellowish Orange: Orange is the main color and the brown and yellow colors together hold about 20-40% of the color

-Here are three diamonds all with secondary colors from left to right: fancy intense orangey yellow, fancy vivid purple pink and fancy deep yellowish orange
+Here are three diamonds all with secondary colors from left to right: fancy intense orangey-yellow, fancy vivid purple-pink and fancy deep yellowish-orange

 Fancy Color Diamonds Pricing

-The price fancy color diamond sell for is determined by a variety of factors including those mentioned above.
+The price fancy color diamond sells for is determined by a variety of factors including those mentioned above.
 However, diamonds that fetch the highest dollar values tend to be those that have a few more differentiating characteristics.

 Weight is another aspect that plays a role in determining whether a diamond will come with a big price tag.
-Large diamonds, like the 407.48-carat Incomparable Diamond can fetch huge prices.
+Large diamonds, like the 407.48-carat Incomparable Diamond, can fetch huge prices.
 Even though this diamond has a modifying color and is graded yellow-brown, it sold for a whopping $20 million.

-Cut, although to a lesser extant, can influence a colored diamonds selling price.
+Cut, although to a lesser extent, can influence a colored diamonds selling price.
 A fancy colored diamond that has been cut to best display its natural beauty can command a higher dollar value.
 For example, yellow diamonds are often given a pear, cushion and radiant cuts to enhance their color.
 One instance of a perfect cut to color match can be seen in the 312.24-carat Spirit of de Grisogono a black diamond with a unique Mogul cut.

 What Determines a Diamonds Color?